ivanbicalho/flash-cli/README.md

-# Flash
+# Flash CLI

 ---

-Flash is command line interface to help you creating files and folders using your custom templates, in order to avoid repetitive tasks.
+Flash is a command line interface to help you creating files and folders using your custom template files, in order to avoid repetitive tasks.

 ## Creating your templates

 In this example we'll use txt and c# files, but you can define any kind of files.

-The flash CLI reads all folders inside the folder 'flash-templates', in which have to exists in the same directory as flash CLI.
+To create a new template, you just have to add a new folder inside de folder **flash-templates**, which have to located together with flash executable.

-Each folder became a new template.
-Inside the folder, you have to have a **config.json** and your files.
+Inside your folder, just put your template files and a **config.json**.

 The folder structure is like this: